eighteeneightythree/docs-1.0/content/Prescribing of routine analgesia.md

 modified: 2025-11-04
 created: 2025-08-06
 ---
 Routine analgesia is typically simple analgesia with the addition of opiate analgesia as required.
 Most analgesic regimens are built on the "pain ladder".
-The below are doses for standard immediate release formulation.
+The below are doses for standard immediate release formulation[^1].

 # Simple analgesia
 ## Paracetamol